mParticle/mparticle-apple-sdk/README.md

 pod 'mParticle-iOS-SDK/CrashReporter'
 ```

-**Note:** The Crash Reporter subspec and the Crittercism kit are mutually exclusive subspecs.
-If your app needs to use the Crittercism kit, it must not include the _CrashReporter_ subspec in your Podfile.
+**Note:** CrashReporter and Crittercism are mutually exclusive subspecs.
+If your app needs to use the Crittercism kit, it must _not_ include the CrashReporter subspec in your Podfile.

 ### Kits